 Lets you delete Use the DeleteRev privilege to let users delete revisions from archives.
-However, you cannot delete a revision that has a promotion group associated with it.
+However, you

 Privilege type Composite Privilege.
-The DeleteRev privilege is composed of the DeleteRevTip and DeleteRevNonTip base privileges.
+The DeleteRev privilege is composed of the DeleteRevTip and

+DeleteRevNonTip base privileges.
 It allows you to use the VDEL command.